 - Google Handwriting Input

-It’s no doubt that SwiftKey is one of the best Android keyboard apps to replace the native keyboard app on your smartphone.
+There’s no doubt that SwiftKey is one of the best keyboard apps for Android to replace the native keyboard app.
 In 2016, SwiftKey was acquired by Microsoft for an impressive amount which further boosted its reliability.

 This Android keyboard app uses artificial intelligence that enables it to learn automatically and predict the next word the user intends to type.
 Swiftkey features autocorrect and gesture typing for faster input.
 It intelligently learns your typing pattern and adapts to it.